Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 66 points -- this matchup's over/under -- only one time this season.

-- Middle Tennessee has combined with its opponents to score more than 66 points in one game this season.
+- Marshall has combined with its opponents to score more than 66 points only once this season.

-- The combined points per game average of the two teams, 69.3, is 3.3 points greater than Saturday's over/under.
+- The two teams combine to score 69.3 points per game, 3.3 more than the total in this contest.

-- The 52.3 combined points per game that these two squads have allowed this season are 13.7 fewer than the 66 total in this contest.
+- The 52.3 combined points per game that these two squads have allowed this season are 13.7 fewer than the 66 over/under in this contest.

-- The average total in Thundering Herd games this season is 53.9, 12.1 points fewer than Saturday's total of 66 .
+- The average total in Thundering Herd games this season is 53.9, 12.1 points fewer than Saturday's over/under of 66 .

-- The 66 over/under in this game is 9.3 points above the 56.7 average total in Blue Raiders games this season.
+- In 2021, games involving the Blue Raiders have averaged a total of 56.7 points, 9.3 fewer than this game's set over/under.

 Marshall Stats and Trends